Following the news is so deeply ingrained an activity into the day-to-day lives of modern human beings that most of us

 One of the biases that the media outlets utilize to make their products addictive is the Zeigarnik effect.
 The human mind doesn’t like uncompleted tasks so we are compelled to follow incomplete news cycles until they are completed.
 Following the news about elections is a good example of falling prey to the Zeigarnik effect.
 Once you get sucked into the story, you will not stop consuming the election news until the election is carried out.
-Even after the election results are announced, you will be compelled to follow how things will unfold and what the elected president will do in the office.
+Even after the election results are announced, you will be compelled to follow how things will unfold and what the elected president will do in office.
 You will waste thousands of hours of your life for an election, the results of which you have minuscule control over.

-Providing novelty is another way that the news outlets exploit your biological vulnerability for addiction.
+Providing novelty is another way that news outlets exploit your biological vulnerability for addiction.
 Your brain is wired to seek novelty.
 Novelty causes your brain to release dopamine which also happens to be the mechanism of how drugs create addiction.